MedetHasanUgurlu/Oracle-Certification/src/main/java/org/medron/genericsandendcapsulation/README.md

 </details>

 #### merge()
 * The merge() method adds logic of what to choose.
-Suppose we want to choose the ride with the longest name.
-We can write code to express this by passing a mapping function to the merge() method.
 <br>

         Map<String,String> favorites = new HashMap<>();